Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 1. Beneficial Nematodes

 Next, put them into a sprayer attached to a hose, and then give your yard and garden a good and thorough spray to release them.
-Once infected by the nematodes, the critters will die within a day or two.
+Once infected by the nematodes, the grubs will die within a day or two.

 2. Soap and Water